sumidiot/ttt/README.md

 one with a 'next player' and one representing a 'done' game (with either draw or winner, and possibly, for completeness/verifiability, the winning combo).

+To get started with this codebase, begin in `Common` for the various types.
+Then, to follow roughly the order in which variants were added, follow the other sections below.
+There's also some [tests](src/test/scala/sumidiot/bom/ttt/), mostly to demonstrate using property-based tests.

 ## [Common](src/main/scala/sumidiot/bom/ttt/Common.scala)

 This object contains some helpers that are used across a few implementations.
 In particular,